elenderg/PAL-1000/instruções de compilação.md

 `/variable/global/no/calculating timer//timer//00000000/no/1/no////`

-In the "LITERALS:" section, you'll find nothing at all, because we haven't done anything with literals yet (except save them in global and routine body substrings).
+In the "`LITERALS:`" section, you'll find nothing at all, because we haven't done anything with literals yet (except save them in global and routine body substrings).

-In the "ROUTINES:" section, you'll see we've got a lot of routines hanging on the list, but that we know almost nothing about them at this point.
-That's because all we did was squirrel away their headers and bodies in substrings for later.`
+In the "`ROUTINES:`" section, you'll see we've got a lot of routines hanging on the list, but that we know almost nothing about them at this point.
+That's because all we did was squirrel away their headers and bodies in substrings for later.

-Further down you can see that our "TYPE INDEX:" is now getting some use, with some entries sharing buckets:
+Further down you can see that our "`TYPE INDEX:`" is now getting some use, with some entries sharing buckets:

-`TYPE INDEX:
+`TYPE INDEX:`

 `/367 buckets/405 refers/`

-Our "GLOBAL INDEX:" is also getting some use:
+Our "`GLOBAL INDEX:`" is also getting some use:

-`GLOBAL INDEX:
+`GLOBAL INDEX:`

 `/558 buckets/729 refers/`

- `

-`Our other indexes are empty:
+Our other indexes are empty:

-`LITERAL INDEX:
+`LITERAL INDEX:`

-`ROUTINE INDEX:
+`ROUTINE INDEX:`

-`UTILITY INDEX:
+`UTILITY INDEX:`

-Our "IMPORTS:" section is also empty, since we haven't compiled any references to DLLs yet:
+Our "`IMPORTS:`" section is also empty, since we haven't compiled any references to DLLs yet:

-`IMPORTS:
+`IMPORTS:`

-Finally, at the very bottom, you'll see that we've got all six source files properly loaded (as before)...`
+Finally, at the very bottom, you'll see that we've got all six source files properly loaded (as before)...

-`SOURCE FILES:
+`SOURCE FILES:`

 `/source file/c:\cal-4700's son's daughter\the compiler/`